 – the confirmation of the student status (issued by the student office of your faculty)

 – a document confirming that you are resident in Poland (e.g. dorm certificate, residence card, rental agreement, etc.)

 - Step 2.
 Go to the National Health Fund (NFZ – Narodowy Fundusz Zdrowia) at (Chałubińskiego 8, 00-613 Warszawa) in the main hall where you can sign the ageement with the NFZ

 - Step 3.
-Fill in the ZUS ZZA form, and submit it to an appropriate Polish Social Insurance Institution (ZUS) branch or inspectorate (the form is available on the website of the Polish Social Insurance Institution (ZUS)
+Fill in the ZUS ZZA form (with the insurance code: 24 10 XX), and submit it to an appropriate Polish Social Insurance Institution (ZUS) branch or inspectorate (insert your postal code and check which is find the right branch for you).
+The form is available on the website of the Polish Social Insurance Institution (ZUS)

 The form can be printed and delivered in person, or sent by post to the branch or the Polish Social Insurance Institution (ZUS) inspectorate in the competent district.

 It is possible to pay for health insurance for a period longer than 1 month, e.g. for 6 months in advance.

 Dormitory no 1 “Muchomorek” => Ochota City Hall at Grójecka 17a, 02-021 Warsaw

 Dormitory no 2 “Żwirek” => Ochota City Hall at Grójecka 17a, 02-021 Warsaw

 Dormitory no 3 “Kic” => Praga Południe City Hall at Grochowska 274, 03-841 Warsaw